webqit/quantum-js/README.md

 ### Quantum Functions

-You can designate a function as *quantum* using either of three method:
+You can designate a function as *quantum* using either of three methods:

 #### Method 1: The `quantum` Function Flag

-> This option is supported from v4.3.
+> This option is available from v4.3.

-Here you prepend your function definition with the `quantum` flag, just in how you use the `async` flag:
+Here you prepend your function with the `quantum` flag, just in how you use the `async` keyword:

 ```js
 // Quantum function declaration